oppolla/dual-model-dynamic-scaffold/modularization_prompt.md

 Refactor and modularize the codebase into distinct modules to improve readability, maintainability, and testability.
-Each module should have a **single responsibility**, and shared utilities (e.g., logging, configuration parsing) should be placed in common utility modules.
+Each module should have a single responsibility, and shared utilities (e.g., logging, configuration parsing) should be placed in common utility modules.
 Avoid circular dependencies by using dependency injection where necessary.
 Ensure minimal changes to the `SOVLSystem` class, delegating tasks to appropriate modules.
 To improve maintainability and modularity, it is suggested the code should be broken into the following modules:

 1. Core System Modules: